madcock/sf2000_multicore/README.md

 If setup properly, there are a few ways to build.

 If all the core sources for working cores are available:
+- `./cleancoresworking.sh` to clean only working cores
+- `./buildcoresworking.sh` to build only working cores

+Or use the scripts to clean and build all the buildable cores:
-- clean them with `./cleancoresworking.sh`
+- `./cleancores.sh` to clean all cores
-- and build them with `./buildcoresworking.sh`
+- `./buildcores.sh` to build all cores

 If only some of the core sources are available:
 - edit the Makefile as necessary to point to the core(s) you want to build
 - the Makefile must include one entry for `CORE` and one for `CONSOLE` with an optional `MAKEFILE` entry
 - the easiest thing to do is just uncomment a single core

+Optionally, use the Makefile.everything:
+- uncomment a single core, as described above
+- `make -f Makefile.everything`

 All of the cores are independent.